-If you have a dataset that is comma-delimited or has data combined in the same column, you can use the text to column function in Excel to separate the data elements.
+If you have a dataset that is comma-delimited or has data combined in the same column, you can use the text-to-column function in Excel to separate the data elements.

 When you collect data and analyze data, make sure it is unbiased.
 Biased means one-sided, lacking a neutral viewpoint, or not having an open mind.
-Bias data can be caused by wanting a particular result or outcome.
+Bias in data can be caused by wanting a particular result or outcome.
 The way people create and gather data can be biased, such as when people ask biased survey questions.